Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 b) Volume = Area * dblHeight is good for DiscountAmount = TotalPrice * DiscountPercentage

-Here, we have two choices to make use of the ClsVolume2 Class as ClsSales Class.
+Here, we have two choices to use the ClsVolume2 as the ClsSales Class.

-1. The easiest way is to make a copy of the ClsVolume2 Class and save it in a new class Module with the name ClsSales.
-Make appropriate changes to the Property Procedure and public Function names suitable for sales values and calculations.
-Add more functions, if required, in the new class module.
+1. The easiest approach is to create a copy of the ClsVolume2 Class and save it as a new Class Module named ClsSales.
+Then, update the Property Procedure names and public Function names to reflect sales-related values and calculations.
+You can also add any additional functions needed for handling sales operations directly within this new class module.

-The first option is somewhat straightforward and easy to implement.
-But, we will select the second option to learn how to address the Base Class’s Properties in the new wrapper Class and how to mask its original property names with new ones.
+The first option is relatively straightforward and easy to implement.
+However, we will choose the second option to learn how to access the Base Class’s properties within the new Wrapper Class and how to mask their original names with new property names.

 The Transformed ClsVolume2 Class.